rodrigovb96/tic_tac_toe/README.md

 Simple tic-tac-toe with AI made out of C++ and SFML(2.0) Library

 ## Some Game Info:
-	- Game Still in development
+	- Game still in development
-	- PVP Mode (Just Press Num1 in the init screen)
+	- PVP Mode (just press Num1 in the init screen)
-	- PVC mode (enabled by default)
+	- PVC Mode (enabled by default)

 ## CONTROLS:
 	Q | W | E